 In recent years, wine has made a remarkable entry into the world of alternative investments.
 This emotionally charged asset has all the necessary characteristics to thrill not only amateurs and collectors but also investors.
 In particular, it offers attractive returns and interesting diversification potential.

-Investing in a cellar
+Investing in wine

 The traditional approach to investing in this market is “buy-and-hold”.
 It is based on the purchase of bottles, generally when they are put up for sale on the primary market, and is concluded, when the wine reaches full maturity, by taking a financial profit - via a resale on the secondary market, or hedonist - via the pleasure of consumption.